tymyrddin/purple/source/docs/audits/resilience/beyond-compliance.md

 3. Directed probing & light red team (1–3 days)
    * Non-destructive probing to test assumptions: phishing-lite, process walk-throughs, supplier failure scenarios, or a short red-team vignette.
    * The goal is to surface real-world gaps quickly, not to run a full adversary emulation campaign.
+   * The results of this phase are [effectiveness evidence](../../foundations/system-effectiveness/applying-sem.md): they confirm whether controls produce their intended effect under conditions that approximate the actual threat.
+This evidence is more persuasive in any subsequent audit, regulatory interaction, or board conversation than a well-organised set of policies.

 4. Co-design workshop (1 day)
    * Cross-functional session to translate findings into practical interventions.